Member Spotlight

 It’s our members that make Tpas such a great organisation to be part of and what better way to show this than with our member spotlight feature.

-Each month we will invite one of our members to share their engagement achievements, tips and ambitions, allowing you to keep bang up to date with what others are up to across the sector.
+Each month we will invite one of our members to share their engagement achievements, tips and ambitions, allowing you to keep up to date with what others are up to across the sector.

-Member Spotlight - Gloucester City Homes
+Member Spotlight - Tuath Housing

 Give us a little known fact about your organisation